Thornton Sedation Dentistry

 How does Oral Sedation Work?

-Oral sedation is designed to make you feel relaxed, comfortable and safe during your dental experience.
+Oral sedation is designed to make you feel relaxed, comfortable, and safe during your dental experience.
 It accomplishes this task by making you less aware of your surroundings and far less sensitive to pain or other stimulation.
-These sedatives can be administered in a variety of ways, including orally, via pills or sublingually, which is medication applied under the tongue.
+These sedatives can be administered in a variety of ways, including orally, via pills, or sublingually, which is when medication is applied under the tongue.

 What does Sedation Feel Like?